percula/planter_docs/content/en/docs/plants/plant-varieties/index.md

 ---
-title: "How can I add different plant varieties in my garden?"
+title: "How can I add different varieties of plants to my garden?"
-description: "Learn about adding different varieties of plants in your garden"
+description: "Learn how to add different varieties of plants to your garden"
 draft: false
 weight: 204
 url: "plants/plant-varieties"
 ---

-Trying to remember whether that tomato plant was a beefsteak or a brandywine?
-Use varieties when planning your garden!
+Trying to recall whether that tomato plant was a beefsteak or a brandywine?
+Use varieties when planning your garden in Planter!

 To add plants with a specific variety: